MaxMeier20/MyGitNotes/worksoftware.md

 #### xpdftools
 *collection of simple CLI tools to convert pdf in other formats or stripping out information (attachments, images, fonts) from them*

+### TexNet32
+**TexNet32 provides users with special tools designed to assist in writing conventional abstracts.
+It is an hybrid abstracting system in which some tasks are performed by human abstractors and others by software**
+  ** Kept for historical purposes [SMMRY](https://smmry.com/) and related online services are preferred to process **public** information